suncoast-devs/handbook/lessons/cs-api-servers/index.md

 we sent a `GET` to `/api/Dice/20` we'd be rolling a 20-sided die.

-Somehow we must tell the _route_ part of `[HttpGet]` that we'd like to have part of the URL be _variable_ and tell it what we want to call that specific part of the URL.
+Somehow we must tell the _route_ part of `[HttpGet]` that we'd like to have part of the URL be a _variable_ and tell it what we want to call that specific part of the URL.
 In this case a good name for that part is `sides`.

 We can modify the `[HttpGet]` with parenthesis to specify additional parts of the URL beyond the `/api/Dice` base.
 However if we use `{}` we can tell .NET